reid-moffat/data-structures/README.md

 # data-structures

- A list of common data structures I have worked with
+Common data structures and algorithms with their python implmentations.
+The purpose of this repo is to create a quick and easy reference guide to study for interview questions